Whina (film)

-Whina is a New Zealand biographical film about the life of Dame Whina Cooper.
-Written by James Lucas, James Napier Robertson and Paula Whetu Jones, and directed by Robertson and Jones, the film stars Rena Owen, Miriama McDowell and Tioreore Ngatai-Melbourne as Cooper in different stages of her life.
+Whina is a New Zealand biographical film about the life of Whina Cooper.
+Directed by James Napier Robertson and Paula Whetu Jones, and written by Robertson, Jones and James Lucas, the film stars Rena Owen, Miriama McDowell and Tioreore Ngatai-Melbourne as Cooper in different stages of her life.

 Plot summary

-The movie chronicles the life of Whina Cooper as a Māori leader, husband and mother.
+The film chronicles the life of Whina Cooper as a Māori leader, wife and mother.
 These are interspersed with flashbacks of her leadership of the 1975 Māori Land March.
-The film begins with Whina and her family being embroiled in a land dispute with a Pakeha (New Zealand European) farmer named Bob Holland in their hometown of Panguru.
+The film begins with Whina and her family being embroiled in a land dispute with a Pākehā (New Zealand European) farmer named Bob Holland in their hometown of Panguru.
 Though Whina is arrested by the Police, a sympathetic Catholic priest named Father Mulder secures her release by pointing out that her father Heremia Te Wake built the church that he worships at.

-During the 1930s, Whina and her first husband Richard Gilbert participates in a government land scheme aimed at Māori with encouragement of Māori Member of Parliament Apirana Ngata, who encourages Māori to preserve their culture while learning European knowledge and skills.
+During the 1930s, Whina and her first husband Richard Gilbert participates in a government land scheme aimed at Māori with encouragement of Māori Member of Parliament Āpirana Ngata, who encourages Māori to preserve their culture while learning European knowledge and skills.
 Through hardwork and sound investments, Whina and Richard are able to develop their farm into a successful business.
 Whina clashes with the leadership of her Te Rarawa iwi (tribe), who do not tolerate her outspokenness and defiance of traditional taboo against women speaking in marae (meeting houses).
 While raising their two children, Whina tends to her ill husband Richard, who suffers from a cancerous disease.

 Later, the New Zealand Government orders an audit of Māori land.
 Due to their hard work and investments, Whina manages to secure a favourable report from the Native land consolidation officer William Cooper.
 Despite initially keeping a distance, Whina develops romantic feelings for William and the two have an affair.
 After Richard dies from cancer, Whina learns that she is pregnant with William's child.
 As a result, the two are forced to migrate to Otiria where they marry and start a new life.
 Whina's blended family expands to include William's children.

-During the Second World War, Whina takes part in a tapu (taboo) lifting ceremony in Waitangi and becomes involved in the Māori War Effort Organisation, which raises funds for the war effort through hangi and auctions.
+During the Second World War, Whina takes part in a tapu (taboo) lifting ceremony in Waitangi and becomes involved in the Māori War Effort Organisation, which raises funds for the war effort through hāngī and auctions.
 Whina later returns to Panguru and reconciles with her estranged relatives.
 Whina and William build a new meeting hall where women are allowed to speak.
 However, her relationship with Father Mulder is strained when he denounces the traditional Māori wood carvings as idols.
 After the meeting hall is burnt, William dies from a heart attack.